-Cows' milk shouldn't be given as a drink until a baby is 1 years old because it doesn't contain the balance of nutrients a baby needs.
+Cows' milk should not be given as a drink until a baby is 1 years old because it does not contain the balance of nutrients a baby needs.

 From the age of 2, children can gradually move to semi-skimmed milk as a main drink as long as they're eating a varied and balanced diet and growing well.

 Fruit and vegetable juices and smoothies contain a variety of vitamins and minerals.

 A 150ml glass of unsweetened fruit juice, vegetable juice or smoothie can count as a maximum of 1 portion of your recommended 5 daily portions of fruit and vegetables.

 In other words, limit the amount of fruit juice, vegetable juice or smoothie you have to no more than a combined total of 150ml a day (1 small glass).

 Have other types of fruit and vegetables for the other 4 (or more) portions.